wombleton/gitlaw-nz/acts/C/Child Support Act 1991.md

-    *   (d) the communication, to the chief executive of the department for the time being responsible for the administration of the [Social Security Act 1964][478] or any officer of that department authorised in that behalf or the Secretary for War Pensions, of information relating to the amount of financial support paid by the Commissioner pursuant to [Part 9][292] of this Act to any person whose income is required to be determined for the purposes of the Social Security Act 1964 or the [Social Welfare (Transitional Provisions) Act 1990][634] or [Part 6][635] of the War Pensions Act 1954 or the [New Zealand Superannuation and Retirement Income Act 2001][636]:
+    *   (d) the communication, to the chief executive of the department for the time being responsible for the administration of the [Social Security Act 1964][478] or any officer of that department authorised in that behalf or the Secretary for War Pensions, of information relating to the amount of financial support paid by the Commissioner pursuant to [Part 9][292] of this Act to any person whose income is required to be determined for the purposes of the Social Security Act 1964 or the [Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990][634] or [Part 6][635] of the War Pensions Act 1954 or the [New Zealand Superannuation and Retirement Income Act 2001][636]:

     *   (db) the communication, to the Chief Executive of the Ministry of Justice or any officer of the Ministry of Justice authorised in that behalf, of information for the purpose of carrying into effect [subpart 4][156] of Part 5A: